zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Shuts down the Zeek process immediately.

-   :code: The exit code to return with.
+   :param code: The exit code to return with.

    .. zeek:see:: terminate